 These four practices should work together in an integrated, synergistic way.
 But too often, we make them into separate things, lessening the overall impact of our evangelism.
 A holistic, biblical approach to evangelism employs all four practices in ways that inform and enhance one another so that we share the gospel and move closer to God and neighbor.

 This article is adapted from one originally published in Grace and Peace under the title “4 Characteristics of Wesleyan Evangelism”.
+In 2019, the article received an award from the Evangelical Press Association as one of the best evangelism articles of the year.
 Used by permission.

 - Transforming Evangelism: The Wesleyan Way of Sharing Faith (Abingdon Press, 2006) by Doug Powe and Henry H. Knight III